Non-urban land is land in a rural or environmental zone. This land does not have the right to build a house due to the size of the property.

 Find out more about how rates are calculated How We Calculate Your Rates - MidCoast Council (nsw.gov.au).

 Can I build a house?

-A house can only be built after you have approval.
+You can only build a house after you have approval.

-- It can be demonstrated that the land is suitable for urban development
+2. It can be demonstrated that the land is suitable for development